-We’re a nonprofit that provides biographers for seniors (with a special emphasis on those with Alzheimer’s/dementia) and mentors young writers.
+We’re a nonprofit that provides biographers for people with Alzheimer’s, and mentors young writers.

 Each memory is given special care.
 First, our young writers listen.
 They ask questions.
 They listen some more.
 They ask more questions.
 They take notes.